intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Fix to some build problems
+- Added "use client" to AppBar.
+Using Localstorage would cause hydration errors on server generation.
-    - Typescript linting - fixed type errors.
+- Upgraded next to 14.0.4